Nights at the museum

 For more, see Chicago with kids.

-Sleepovers include such activities as dissecting owl pellets, a 3D movie about Sue, a flashlight tour of the "Inside Ancient Egypt'' exhibit and bedtime stories outside the Maori Meeting House.
+Sleepovers include such activities as dissecting owl pellets, a 3D movie about Sue, a flashlight tour of the Hall of Dinosaurs and bedtime stories outside the Maori Meeting House.

 © Sea Life